grype/Ethel/README.md

     ^ GHGistsEndpoint endpointPath / #public

 GHPublicGistsEndpoint>>cursor:
     ^ WSPluggableCursor new.
-"Or your own cursor object”
+"Or your own cursor object"

 GHPublicGistsEndpoint>>next: limit with: cursor
     | result |